-Once entered the positions, just want until VIX calms down.
-If VIX continues to advance and the extrinsic value of the Short Call option diminishes, I may consider rolling it to Debit Put Spread instead to avoid an early option assignment.
+Once entered the positions, just wait until VIX calms down.
+If VIX continues to advance and the extrinsic value of the Short Call option diminishes, I may consider rolling it to a Debit Put Spread instead to avoid an early option assignment.
 An early assignment has happened to me before and it got really stressful really quickly.
 I am not going through that again.

 Step 3) Roll to Debit Put Spread to Capture Remaining Value

 Instead of just close out the Credit Call Spread once VIX comes back down, roll it over to a Debit Put Spread to capture the remaining value.